Discover how they do that in this Panning Photography Tutorial

 Catch me if you can! – 1/25 sec f/13 ISO 100

-The following images are examples of how motion blur is possible even with slow or extremely slow moving subjects.
-Hand Pulled Rickshaw wala’s in Kolkata (formally Calcutta), India where the tradition still survives provides the example!
+The following images are examples of how motion blur is possible with slow or extremely slow moving subjects.
+Hand Pulled Rickshaw wala’s in Kolkata (formally Calcutta) India, granted these subjects aren’t painstakingly slow but neither are they the Cheetahs of the human race!
+This is unique tradition still continues to this day and provides beautiful examples

 Slow moving subject – 1/25 sec f/6.3 ISO 100